-While the NPRE Commission provides standards focused on medical care screenings, we recommend expanded medical care services and programs that, by routinizing sexual health care and education, will more effectively deter and detect sexual abuse.
-Standards AP-18 and MM-19 discuss screening youth to determine past sexual victimization, sexual and gender identity, and any potential information that may require a need for heightened supervision.
+115.38112 mandate screening youth to determine past sexual victimization and any potential information that may require a need for heightened supervision.
 While such screenings are important, they are only part of the preventive medical care needed to reduce sexual abuse.
+The standards should be more comprehensive regarding the required scope of the intake screening for juveniles.